 For more details about the implementation of the RAG agent please refer to the RAG source code in our repository.
 The prompt used for defining the agent can be found here.

-The MCP agent interacts with websites through structured APIs provided by website vendors.
-These APIs are exposed via they Model Context Protocol (MCP), originally proposed by Anthropic, is an open protocol designed to standardize communication between LLM applications and external tools or data sources.
-Instead of parsing unstructured web content, an agent (the MCP Host) connects to a dedicated MCP Server that exposes a well-defined set of tools.
-These tools wrap the WebAPI and can be implemented by the vendor of the website directly or by a third party.
+This architecture assumes that the e-shops provide proprietary API as well as MCP descriptions of the APIs.
+The agent interacts with the e-shops by calling shop-specific functions.
+These APIs are exposed via the Model Context Protocol (MCP), originally proposed by Anthropic.
+MCP is an open protocol designed to standardize communication between LLM applications and external tools or data sources.
+Instead of parsing unstructured web content, an agent (the MCP Host) connects to a dedicated MCP Server that exposes a well-defined set of tools (functions).

 In our setup, we run four independent MCP servers, one for each WebMall shop.
 These servers expose tools for actions like search, cart management, and checkout.
-However, to simulate a realistic, multi-provider environment, the WebAPIs are heterogeneous - the data format and tools returned by each server are intentionally different.
-This heterogeneity forces the agent to adapt to different API responses from each shop, testing its ability to handle diverse, non-standardized data structures, which reflects the reality of integrating with multiple independent web services.
+However, to simulate a realistic, multi-shop environment, the WebAPIs are heterogeneous - the data format and tools returned by each server are intentionally different.
+This heterogeneity forces the agent to adapt to different API responses from each shop, testing its ability to handle diverse, non-standardized data structures, which reflects the reality of integrating with multiple independent web APIs.

 The MCP server for each shop exposes its capabilities as tools, which the agent can discover and execute.
 The workflow is as follows: